 Yes, you may make breadcrumbs with a grater.
 Although only hard, dry bread is suitable for it.
 Soft bread can’t be grated very well; that’s why you’ll need to dry it first.

 How to prepare bread crumbs in a blender?

 It isn’t difficult at all.
 Firstly, slice your bread into square-shaped bits.
 Then place those pieces of bread in a blender and grind till they become a fine powder.
 If you choose a food processor or a spice grinder to prepare bread crumbs, this process will be similar.

 What can be a topping instead of breadcrumbs?

 There are hundreds of variants that simply won’t fit into a short answer.
 Here’s only a small part of them: grated cheese, sunflower or pumpkin seeds, croutons, dried herbs or vegetables, lemon zest, a teaspoon of garlic powder, and many others.
-People use almost every edible thing as a topping, including pieces of meat or fish.
+People use almost every edible thing as a topping, including pieces of vlees or fish.
 It depends on the recipe — different recipes may require different toppings — and, of course, on your personal tastes!

 What sort of bread can be used for bread crumbs?

 Literally any of them.
 Moreover, it’s possible to mix various sorts to experiment and get new surprising taste combinations.
 The only restriction is that there shouldn’t be mold.